connected-io/php-libra/README.md

 ## Note to Developers

-* Libra Core is a prototype and so is this libray.
+* Libra Core is a prototype and so is this library.
 * The APIs are constantly evolving and changing.

 ## Protobuf Installation